The Home Economics Bit

 - Sift in half the gluten free flour and pour in half the egg.
 Mix.

-- Add the remaining egg and flour, and the vanilla essence.
+- Add the remaining egg and flour, baking powder, xanthan gum, and the cooled coffee.
 Mix.

 - Spoon mixture evenly into the bun cases.

-- Place into the preheated oven and bake for 20 minutes, until golden brown.
+- Place into the preheated oven and bake for 15-20 minutes, until a toothpick comes out clean and the cupcakes are firm on top.

 - Cool on a wire rack.